 - Requires supervision for new users

-- Anti-slip pads: Keeps the toy stable during use and is dishwasher safe
+- Anti-slip base keeps the toy stable during play

 - Stable anti-slip design